Altitude Hold Mode¶

 although increasing the

 EK2_ALT_M_NSEparameter reduces the effect but increases the change of Common Problem #1 listed above.
 The

 - Altitude hold becomes erratic when the vehicle is close to the ground or during landing.
 This can be caused by the barometer being affected by pressure changes created by prop-wash.
-The solution is to move the flight controller out of the prop wash effect or shield it within an appropriately ventilated enclosure.
+The solution is to move the autopilot out of the prop wash effect or shield it within an appropriately ventilated enclosure.

 - Sudden altitude changes caused by light striking the barometer.